Star Trek Picard (PIC) Season 3

 In the months before the series premiere of Star Trek Picard in early 2020, the creative people in front of and behind the camera kept telling the fans that they shouldn't expect it to be a TNG 2.0, and that a lot would have changed for the worse, for Picard personally and in the world around him.
 They had palpably little confidence in their product.
 They were not convinced that the fanbase that grew up with TNG would like it, and so they felt like issuing such trigger warnings.
 Indeed, the first season of Picard started off with a disgruntled ex-admiral, who deplored that his Federation had become a dystopia.
 The characterizations, the general tone and feel as well as the serialized format with its mystery-mongering put off many fans.
 The second season was not really more successful, as the story suffered from seemingly endless sidetracking and manufactured coincidences.
 Overall, the reception of the series even among most of those who were still watching has not been more than lukewarm so far - until April 5, 2022.
 On that day, Paramount+ revealed that, after a hiatus of 20 years, the whole TNG main cast would return for a common mission in season 3, the final one.
 In other words, the people in charge made a U-turn and eventually gave the fans what they were hoping for since the beginning.

 The hype about the third season in social media is enormous.
 It was given a further boost by screeners that showrunner Terry Matalas gave out to several hand-picked reviewers and Twitter followers, almost all of whom loved it or even praised it as the best season of Star Trek ever.
 Matalas has great confidence in his product or he is very courageous, I'll give him that.
-The way he deals with criticism and treats some of Trek's most steadfast fans is another story but I promise personal matters won't be a further subject of this review.
+The way he deals with criticism and treats some of Trek's most steadfast fans is another story but I promise these matters won't be a further subject of this review.

 So does season 3 live up to the high expectations?